agiledigital-labs/Anypoint-service-mesh/readme.md

 This repository is a collection of resources used to experiment with Anypoint service mesh.
 Developed services and configuration files will be stored here.

+### Before you start
+- Request an Anypoint Service Mesh trial license from MuleSoft.
+Actioning the trial license may require some time, so it may be wise to send a request a few days before starting on this demo.
+- Request the Anypoint permissions that you will need from your organisation.
+To define the API to be applied through the Service Mesh, the API creator role is required.
+To access analytics and apply policies, API Manager Environment Administration permission is required.

 ### Instructions

-- Request for a Anypoint Service mesh trial license from mulesoft.
-Actioning the trial license may require some time, so it may be helpful to send a request in a few days before starting on this demo.
 - Minikube should be started with 4 CPUs if that is being used to run istio.
   `minikube start --memory=16384 --cpus=4`
 - Download and install istio 1.6.8.
   `curl -L https://istio.io/downloadIstio | ISTIO_VERSION=1.6.8 sh -`
   `istioctl install --set profile=demo`
+- Create a namespace for pod deployment.
+  `kubectl create namespace mule-apis`
 - Enable istio injection so that deployed pods can spin up with sidecar proxies.
   `kubectl label namespace mule-apis istio-injection=enabled`
 - Apply the manifest file for anypoint service mesh (the manifest file used depends on the purpose of installation).
   `istioctl manifest apply -f manifest-custom.yaml`
-- Build an image for hello_world_api and then deploy the application using the yaml file in kubernetes.
-  `kubectl apply -f hello_world_api/deployment.yaml`
-- Install anypoint service client.
+- Download and install anypoint service client.
   `curl -Ls http://anypoint.mulesoft.com/servicemesh/xapi/v1/install > asmctl && chmod +x asmctl`
 - Install anypoint service mesh.
 You will need a anypoint license key and the client id and secret associated with that license key.
   `asmctl install --clientId=<clientId> --clientSecret=<clientSecret> --license=<license absolute or relative path> --platformUri=<Anypoint Platform Uri>`